StephenJD/ANL/content/user-login.md

 {{< comment `
 Login Sequence:
 User tries to access a restricted page.
-/static/js/form_access_controller.js : controlRestrictedAccess() checks to see if page has restricted Access.
 If it does:
-  1. If there is a session-key and the role matches the page-role then the page is served.
+  1. If there is a userLoginToken and the role matches the page-role then the page is served.
-  2. If there is a session-key and the role does NOT match the page-role then "No-Access" message shown.
+  2. If there is a userLoginToken and the role does NOT match the page-role then "No-Access" message shown.
-  3. If there is NO session-key they are redirected to /user-login /user-login flow:
+  3. If there is NO userLoginToken they are redirected to /user-login /user-login flow:
 If a user enters UN & PW and clicks "Login":
-  4. functions/verifyUser getLogin_SessionToken() looks in permitted_users for a login_token for that UN
+  4. functions/verifyUser get_UserLoginToken() looks in permitted_users for a login_token for that UN
   5. If it finds one, it generates a temporary access-token in accessTokens with the roles for that user.
   6. User is redirected back to the original page, to step 1 above.
   7. If there is no login_token it displays "Enter email below and click "Register" to apply for an account"